 Don’t stay seated throughout the entire journey – plan breaks along the way so you can get up and stretch your legs.
 As a bonus, you’ll even get some fresh air at the same time.

 Wherever you’re travelling to next, don’t let travel sickness get in the way.
 Thanks to the tops tips from Dr Sarah Brewer, you’ll be able to reduce your symptoms and enjoy your journey.
-For more car related news, don’t forget to check out the rest of the posts on the Euro Car Parts blog.
+For more car related news, don’t forget to check out the rest of the articles on the Euro Car Parts blog.